 Missing data is an important consideration when using PROM data for performance measurement.
 This issue encompasses missing responses on a multi-item scale; missing responses from eligible patients and its impact on potential response bias; missing information because of exclusions; and using proxies to mitigate potential missing responses.
 Systematic missing data affects validity.
 Processes must be in place to safeguard against these exclusions and biases, and more robust engagement strategies are needed over time to prevent or mitigate poor response rates.
 NQF criteria for validity currently address exclusions, and missing data is often an explicit or implicit exclusion.
-Because missing data are likely to be more prevalent with PRO-PMs than with performance measures based on clinical data, developers should address this problem explicitly in measure specifications and in analysis testing the PRO-PM, which and will be evaluated by NQFion of the PRO-PM.
+Because missing data are likely to be more prevalent with PRO-PMs than with performance measures based on clinical data, developers should address this problem explicitly in measure specifications and testing the PRO-PM, which will be evaluated by NQF.

-630 Feasibility
+Feasibility